 - Use Nam Jim Jaeow to dip bland sticky rice, vegetables, meat, or salads.
 It's perfect for everything!

-Use this sauce on EVERYTHING, like grilled meats, or a popular choice, as a dipping sauce.
+Use this sauce on EVERYTHING, like grilled meats or a popular choice, as a dipping sauce.
 You can also drizzle the sauce over raw or cooked vegetables.
 I've gathered this crack sauce over Jasmine or sticky rice.
 Try it.
 It's simply amazing!

 More Delicious Thai Recipes You'll Love